Input and Output in R

 The function

-.
+scanis extremely powerful and flexible.
+You can skip firstklines using the optionskip = k.
 For example, the following command skips the first 5 lines.

 scan(what = double(), skip = 5)

-You can skip lines starting with special characters using the option comment.char
+You can skip lines starting with special characters using the option comment.char.

 For example,